 2.8.43.
+Prioritization of ALKS warnings

 The warnings of an ALKS during a transition phase, a Minimal-minimum Rrisk Mmanoeuvre or an eEmergency Manoeuvremanoeuvre may be prioritized over other warnings in the vehicle.

 The prioritization of different acoustic and optical warnings during the ALKS operation shall be declared by the manufacturer to the Technical Service during Type Approval.